Harmonic Mobile Manipulation: Related Work

-\mypara{Mobile Manipulator.} In the realm of mobile manipulation, previous studies have designed task-specific mobile manipulators using optimization techniques\cite{lew2022robotic} or employing Task-and-motion-planning (TAMP) methods \cite{6906922, garrett2020pddlstream}.
-For instance, Lew et al.\cite{lew2022robotic} developed a table-cleaning controller using whole-body trajectory optimization.
+\mypara{Mobile Manipulator.} In the realm of mobile manipulation, previous studies have designed task-specific mobile manipulators using optimization techniques\cite{lew2022robotic} or employing Task-and-motion-planning (TAMP) methods (\cite{6906922, garrett2020pddlstream}).
+Lew et al.\cite{lew2022robotic} developed a table-cleaning controller using whole-body trajectory optimization.
 While effective for their intended purposes, these methods tend to be narrowly focused with limited scalability and adaptability to different scenarios.
-In contrast, our pipeline could apply to a wide range of tasks, beyond the constraints of task-specific methodologies and offer a more flexible solution for various mobile manipulation challenges.
+Our pipeline could apply to a wide range of tasks, beyond the constraints of task-specific methodologies and offer a more flexible solution for various mobile manipulation challenges.

-Another significant line of work involves learning-based methods\cite{xia2021relmogen, gu2023multiskill}, which offer better generalization in task completion.
-These methods diverge into two sub-categories: short-horizon whole-body control of robots \cite{sun2021fully, hu2023causal, deep-wbc}, and long-horizon tasks solved at the scene level with predefined motion primitives in an iterative or two-stage manner \cite{yokoyama2023asc, xia2021relmogen, li2019hrl4in, Jauhri_2022, saycan2022arxiv, brohan2023rt1, brohan2023rt2}.
-Hu et al.\cite{hu2023causal} focus on tracking a given target pose with a whole-body mobile manipulator.
+Another significant line of work involves learning-based methods (\cite{xia2021relmogen, gu2023multiskill}), which offer better generalization in task completion.
+These methods diverge into two sub-categories: short-horizon whole-body control of robots (\cite{sun2021fully, hu2023causal, deep-wbc}), and long-horizon tasks solved at the scene level with predefined motion primitives in an iterative or two-stage manner (\cite{yokoyama2023asc, xia2021relmogen, li2019hrl4in, Jauhri_2022, saycan2022arxiv, brohan2023rt1, brohan2023rt2}).
 Yokoyama et al.\cite{yokoyama2023asc}, Xia et al.\cite{xia2021relmogen} and Ahn et al.\cite{saycan2022arxiv} exemplify solving long-horizon mobile manipulation tasks using predefined navigation and manipulation skills, either iteratively or in a two-stage approach.
-However, many everyday tasks defy the easy definition of a set of primitives and require close coordination between navigation and manipulation skills.
-Tasks such as opening doors and cleaning tables cannot be readily solved with predefined primitives.
-To address these challenges, our work proposes to jointly learn navigation and manipulation skills in daily scenes to solve complex mobile manipulation tasks that require close navigation and manipulation coordination.
+Notably, our work proposes a unified learning framework that integrates navigation and manipulation in a seamless manner, addressing the limitations of predefined primitives by focusing on learning adaptable skills for complex, everyday tasks.